syncfusion-content/maui-docs/MAUI/Masked-Entry/Mask-Types.md

 # Mask types in .NET MAUI MaskedEntry

-Each `MaskType` has different set of mask elements that are combined to form a mask expression.
-Based on the complexity and usage, mask types are classified as,
+Each `MaskType` has a different set of mask elements combined to form a mask expression.
+Based on the complexity and usage, mask types are classified as:

 1. Simple
 2. RegEx

 ## Simple

 The expressions that are generated with letters, digits, and special characters come under this group.
-This is mainly used for fixed length inputs.
-For example: Phone number.
+This is mainly used for fixed-length inputs.
+For example, Phone number.

 ### Simple mask elements